 R-8.3.4/4: The MGC is required to indicate the pre-shared key identity to be used for this TLS-endpoint towards the MG.

-R-8.3.4/5: In case the TLS-endpoint to be created is required to act as a TLS-server, the MGC can optionally provide an H.248 signalling element that indicates the PSK identity hint towards the MG.
+R-8.3.4/5: In case the TLS-endpoint to be created is required to act as a TLS-server, the MGC can optionally provide an indication via H.248 that indicates the PSK identity hint towards the MG.

 8.3.5 Trusted third-party server